 As reflexes integrate, the brain is able to respond to experiences in a new way.
 For example, the startle reflex is seen a lot with a newborn baby.
 As this reflex happens over and over, your baby’s brain and nervous system communicate.
 The brain begins to be able to tell when to react and startle or when everything is alright and there is no need to be startled.
 Around 8-12 weeks old this reflex begins to integrate, but it is not fully integrated until around 4-6 months old.

 Reflexes and breastfeeding

 Position your baby at your breast/chest in a way that gives them the ability to use their reflexes for feeding.
 It will make it easier to get a deeper, more effective latch.
 Being in a reclined position with your baby on your body uses gravity to hold your baby to you and so the reflexes can be used to help them latch.
 As your baby roots, they turn their head side to side searching for the nipple.
 Their chin will touch the breast and their mouth will open wide.
 The nipple will brush against the top lip and they will nod their head forward beginning to suck and get milk.

 You can build activities into your baby’s day that give them opportunities for movement.
 All of them use your baby’s senses and give their developing brain tons of information to map their experiences and integrate their reflexes.
 Lack of movement has the opposite effect.

 When there are restrictions or tension, it stunts the full range of motion your baby has.
-Lack of movement interferes with successful breast/chest feeding.
-The rhythmic movements can help loosen tension, support greater ease and comfort while feeding, regulate the nervous system and aid your baby in integration of their reflexes.
+Lack of movement interferes with successful breastfeeding.
+The rhythmic movements can help loosen tension, support greater ease and comfort while feeding, regulate the nervous system and aid your baby in the integration of their reflexes.
 Movement exercises are given by your IBCLC based on your baby’s individual needs and may include:

 - Ribcage rocking